thomasgho/risk-dash/README.md

 ### IBKR API Integration:

 The project integrates with the IBKR API to fetch real-time stock data.
 Ensure that you have the required subscription permissions (a Professional account with real-time stream permissions in the assets you trade) set up.
-The IBKR workstation or Gateway must be running, with the relevant port open.
+The IBKR Workstation or Gateway must be running, with the relevant port open.

 ### Containerization with Docker: